ryan-blunden/cats-who-code/docs/docs/run-app-locally.md

 Once the stack has finished coming up, ensure the app is receiving requests by going to [http://localhost:8080](http://localhost:8080).

+You will get a *502 Bad Gateway* error page.
+This is to be expected.

 The app is not yet in a healthy state as the MySQL database has not been created and the S3 bucket running on the Minio server has also not been created.

+Let's fix this and get the app running.

 ## Initializing the MySQL database